wavefrontHQ/docs/pages/doc/events.md

 ## Event Properties

-Events have three types of source.
+Events have three types of sources.
 When you perform actions in Wavefront, such as when you [edit or snooze an alert](alerts_managing.html), the source is System.
 When an alert fires or resolves, the source is System/Alert.
 When newly affected sources fail or recover from an alert condition, the source is System.
 For example:

 ![Events system](images/events_system.png)